Inside Washington

 Inside Washington is a semester-long experience that provides participants with a deeper understanding of how politics and policy shape initiatives in the nation’s capital.
 Through in-person sessions in Washington, D.C., students will develop an understanding of the relationships between elected officials, government leaders, political parties, lobbyists, advocacy groups, and others tasked with getting things done in Washington.

 While exploring Washington, D.C., participants will meet media and policy experts and visit key landmarks in our nation's capital.
-This experience will deepen their understanding of the political processes at work and highlight the lasting impact of the first 100 days on the future of American politics.
+This experience will deepen their understanding of the political processes at work and highlight how accountability mechanisms—such as oversight committees, media scrutiny, and public engagement—play a key role in ensuring that government institutions operate effectively and transparently.

 Students can expect: